What Is Quantitative Modeling?

 REVIEWED BY

-We use quantitative analysis because raw data isn’t always decipherable so quantitative analysts will rearrange data into visual representations that communicate meanings and patterns.
+We use quantitative analysis because raw data isn’t always decipherable, so quantitative analysts will rearrange data into visual representations to communicate meanings and patterns.
 Various forms of predictive modeling may have limits, but they can still bring more accuracy to the decision-making process.
 While quantitative modeling is a valuable financial tool, its use stretches into all data applications.

 7 Characteristics of Quantitative Research Methods